Het Rijk der Vrouw: History and profile

-Het Rijk der Vrouw was established in 1924 and was first published in 1925.
-The magazine was part of Almaspar.
-The target audience was young women as well as experienced housewives.
+It was a conservative magazine emphasizing family values and connoisseurship.
+Its target audience was young women as well as experienced housewives.
 The magazine covered articles on fashion, home decoration and marriage.
-It was a conservative magazine and emphasized family values and connoisseurship.
+It also featured photonovels from the issue 617 dated 27 February 1957.

 In 1990 Het Rijk der Vrouw went bankrupt and then, merged with Libelle, another Belgian women's magazine.